-Russian Campaign Uncovered by Facebook Is 'Canary in the Coal Mine'
+Influence Campaign Uncovered by Facebook Is 'Canary in the Coal Mine'

 But as the information ecosystem becomes more unwieldy, individual users will also have to be part of the solution, alongside tech platforms, the government and the media.
 Social media users must be skeptical of the content they encounter on social media, Brookie says, without veering into cynicism about every rally they see advertised.
 “There’s a ton of organic, very real political activism in the United States, and if a single case of disinformation is able to poison that well,” he says, “then even a very small operation can have an outsized impact.”

-With reporting by William Hennigan / New York
+With reporting by W.J.
+Hennigan/Washington